 Following on from this, in 2016, MSL Digital began the second stage of the project using virtual reality.
-With Howard Griffin of Photogriffin and Alexandra Park and Palace Community Trust, Transformations: wonder and spectacle will use virtual reality scenes to replicate some of the book’s stage illusions and then re-play them in real life through digital projection, in an authentic illusionist theatre setting at Alexandra Palace in London.
+With Howard Griffin of Photogriffin and Alexandra Park and Palace Charitable Trust, we replicated some of Trucs et Decors’ stage illusions and then replayed them in real life through digital projection, in an authentic illusionist theatre setting at Alexandra Palace.

 About the Palace:

-In March 2015 the Heritage Lottery Fund awarded £18.6million of funding towards the East Wing restoration project of the Palace, which focusses on restoring the Palace’s most significant historic spaces to their former glory.
-The eastern end of the Palace, comprising the BBC Studios and the Victorian Theatre, will be repaired and refurbished.
+In March 2015 the Heritage Lottery Fund awarded £18.6m of funding towards the East Wing restoration project of the Palace, which focusses on restoring the palace’s most significant historic spaces to their former glory.
+The eastern end of the palace, comprising the BBC Studios and the Victorian theatre, were repaired and refurbished.
 You can find out more about the renovations on the Alexandra Palace website.